aspinwall-ui/aspinwall-launcher/README.md

 ### **Q:** Does Aspinwall run on Windows/Mac/any other platform supported by GTK4?

-**A:** The launcher?
-Sure, but we won't provide any support for these kinds of setups (in fact, this wasn't even tested).
-The shell?
-Not so much.
+**A:** Aspinwall uses a handful of Linux-specific APIs and packages for some of its features (NetworkManager for WiFi control, etc.), and it's not meant to be run on anything other than Linux.
+While the launcher may work, some widgets may not.
+The shell will also completely lack functionality.

 ### **Q:** Is Aspinwall a GNOME project?

-**A:** Aspinwall attempts to follow some design philosophies from Phosh and GNOME, but is (currently) not affiliated with either of the two.
+**A:** Aspinwall attempts to follow some design philosophies from Phosh and GNOME, but is not affiliated with either of the two.